Dope It Out Joyfully

 Love helps us release oxytocin, serotonin, endorphins, and dopamine, creating a cascade of calm and connection.

-When we feel love we feel safe and that allows the brain to rest and repair and keep making connections - even if memory falters.
+When we feel love we feel safer and that helps the brain to function more efficiently and responsive.

 So when you hold a hand, share a laugh, or sing an old favourite song with someone living with dementia, you’re not just being kind.
 You’re helping their brain cells connect - literally strengthening the pathways.